“Love the Lord your God, with all your heart… and love your neighbour as yourself”

 Opportunities for reflection and services of worship include:

-- Regular assemblies taken by the Principal, members of staff, pupils or an external speaker.
+- Regular assemblies taken by the Head, members of staff, pupils or an external speaker.

 - Eucharist (beginning and end of term)